This site contains affiliate links. As an Amazon Associate, We earn a commission from qualifying purchases at no extra cost to you.

-When choosing the latter, you can resize or reposition the recording window as desired.
+When choosing the latter, you can resize or reposition the new screen recording window as desired.

 Clicking on the Options menu gives various choices, including the option to Show Mouse Clicks as well as file save location.
 One thing of note is the audio input option.
 You’ll notice there’s no internal audio option–only microphone options.

-Lacking this feature makes QuickTime an excellent option for a quick screen record with narration, but you’re out of luck if you need to capture the system audio output.
+Lacking this feature makes QuickTime an excellent option for a quick entire screen record with narration, but you’re out of luck if you need to capture the audio output.

-Click the Record button when you’re ready to record, and click the stop button at the top right of your screen when finished.
+Click the Record button when you’re ready to record, then start to record screen, and click the stop button at the top right of your entire screen when finished.

 How to Record Your Screen without QuickTime

 Beginning in 2018, with the release of macOS 10.14 (Mojave), Apple introduced a new keyboard shortcut for screen recording purposes.

 Instead of opening QuickTime Player, use the shift ⇧ + command ⌘ + 5 keyboard combination to bring up the screenshot toolbar.
 This screenshot toolbar can take screenshot on mac.
 If the application looks familiar, that’s because it is the same software you get when using the QuickTime option.